 Russia isn’t exactly known for its gay-friendliness, fair elections, or tolerance for political debate.
 But that’s not stopping Anton Krasovsky from running for mayor of Moscow.

 42-year-old Krasovsky is poised to be the first openly gay, HIV-positive political candidate ever to run for office in the country, though it’s not totally clear if he’ll actually be allowed on the ballot.
-Still, he’s going to try because, as he puts it, “everything sucks here.”
+Still, he’s going to try because, as he puts it in an interview with the Daily Beast, “everything sucks here.”

 Yeah, we know the feeling.